Alex-cmd-dev/social-life-webapp/SETUP.md

 Once everything is running:

-1. **Explore the code:**
+1. **Explore the app:**

-   - Check out `app/page.tsx` - the home page
-   - Look at `prisma/schema.prisma` - the database models
-   - Browse `components/` - reusable UI components
+   - Create your profile and add a bio
+   - Create a few posts with tags
+   - Create a project and link posts to it
+   - Follow other users and projects
+   - Bookmark interesting posts
+   - Use search to find content

 2. **View your database:**